Environmental management

 12981_Arbre_main.jpg

-ADM has maintained its efforts to improve its environmental performance and minimize the environmental impact of its activities.
-Between 2013 and 2016, the Corporation invested close to $47 million in capital projects related to the environment, including the installation of equipment to recycle glycol, the installation of Boom-Air to ease the connection of preconditioned air (PCA) hoses to aircraft, the replacement and installation of oil interceptors, ensuring compliance of the petroleum storage tank systems, various energy-saving projects linked to the heating, ventilation and air conditioning systems, the expansion of the airside snow dump, the installation of an organic-materials compactor, the installation of additional charging stations for electric vehicles, as well as landscaping of the roads network, the creation of a living wall in a public area of the terminal and a green roof.
+ADM continues its efforts to improve its environmental performance and minimize the impact of its activities on the environment.
+ADM invests in capital projects related to the environment, including the installation of glycol recycling equipment, the installation of Boom-Air equipment which facilitates the connection of supply hoses for heated and conditioned air for aircrafts, the replacement and installation of hydrocarbon interceptors, the upgrading of fuel equipment, various energy-saving projects related to the heating, ventilation and air conditioning (HVAC) system, the expansion of the snow depot on the air side, the installation of residual material sorting centers in its three jetties at YUL, the installation of charging stations for electric vehicles in public parking lots but also on the air side, as well as the landscaping of the road network, the creation of a green wall in the terminal, the development of a green roof, etc.

 Employee training